jakubzolkos/VoiceSignals/README.md

 # Sobriety Detection via Voice Analysis

 A Python program for determining whether a person is in the state of alcohol intoxication.
-The model used for classification consists of an ensemble of machine learning techniques such as random forest, categorical boosting, and extreme gradient boosting.
+The model used for classification consists of a majority vote ensemble of machine learning algorithms such as random forest, categorical boosting, and extreme gradient boosting.

 <!-- TABLE OF CONTENTS -->